jyotishj-jk/django-ecommerce/README.txt

 25. To make the form responsive in search page,
     Import the choices in listings->views.py as well (since search would again show listings from listings.html)
 26. In the breadcrumb, point the urls to index(for home) and for listings(for listings)
+27. For the search form filtering, first create a query set listing in the search funtion in listiings->views.py and get the listings.
+28. Copy paste the if,else and foor loops for the listings in listings.html to search.html
+29. Starting with searching for keywords (for search) and got to listings->views.py